jetbotml/2021SummerLibrary/01_Make_a_Curcuit/README.md

 2. Add a button to the circuit
   - Start the tape on the + side of the battery
-  - then wrap the tape arond to the - side taping the short end of the LED wire to the battery
+  - then wrap the tape around the to the other side.
+THis will taping the short end of the LED wire to the battery
-  - Make sure a little of the tire of the long wire extends over the tape on the + side. (can add the button here)
+  - Make sure a little of the tire of the long wire extends over the tape on the + side. (add the button here)

   <img src="coincircuit.png" width="50%" height="50%">